-With the goal of increasing regional dialogue between food security practitioners in the Cowichan Region and establishing a platform whereby regional policy and food projects can be incubated and developed, the Coalition now meets once per month to address these objectives.
+With the goal of increasing regional dialogue between food security stakeholders in the Cowichan Region and establishing a platform whereby regional policy and food projects can be incubated and developed, the Coalition now meets once per month to address these objectives.
 The Coalition’s membership includes representatives from an array of professional backgrounds – from nutritionists, business owners to community gardeners – and their diverse perspectives on local food matters creates for rich dialogue.
 Membership is free and is open to anyone interested in working towards a food secure Cowichan.

 For more information on the Coalition’s current projects, to learn how to get involved, or for the meeting schedule please email: email@example.com.